 Allied Healthcare Professionals and AAT Deficiency

-Practice support for AAT deficiency and COPD
+Practice support for AAT deficiency in COPD or treatment-resistant asthma

 The role of respiratory therapists in diagnosing AAT deficiency